 Empty Segments

 Jetty 10 in our software allowed multiple empty segments in a URL.
-That means that http://example.org/bba/cc///b
+This meant that http://example.org/bba/cc///b

 would be resolved to http://example.org/bba/cc/b

 .
-This was no longer the case with Jetty 12, and it would surely break some customer workflow (as it broke some tests).
+This is no longer the case with Jetty 12, and it would certainly break some customer workflows (as it broke some tests).

-It was fixed by ading a specifing handler to rewrite URLs (adated from the issue above) if empty segments are detected:
+It was fixed by adding a specific handler to rewrite URLs (adapted from the issue above) if empty segments are detected:

 public class EmptySegmentRewriteHandler extends Handler.Wrapper {